-Amazon's Offensive Products policies do not apply to books, music, video and DVD.
-According to a recent report, with respect to these products, Amazon's algorithm for product search proactively directs customers who search for white supremacist or other extremist content to additional extremist content. (https://bit.ly/332jgBy) The sale of self-published books by extremist organizations on platforms like Amazon is a key source of funding for these groups. (https://bit.ly/375IcvS)
+Amazon’s Offensive Products policies do not apply to books, music, video and DVD.
+According to a recent report, with respect to these products, Amazon’s algorithm for product searches proactively directs customers who search for white supremacist content to additional extremist content. (https://bit.ly/332jgBy) The sale of self-published books by extremist organizations on platforms like Amazon is a key source of funding for these groups. (https://bit.ly/375IcvS)

-Amazon's employees may feel uncomfortable aiding in the dissemination of hateful materials and employees belonging to targeted groups may feel unsupported by Amazon.
+Amazon's employees may feel uncomfortable aiding in the dissemination of hateful materials and employees belonging to targeted groups may feel let down by Amazon.
 According to research published in the Harvard Business Review, disengaged employees have 37% higher absenteeism, 49% more accidents, and 18% lower productivity. (https://bit.ly/37wmmRV)

 RESOLVED: Investors request that Amazon report on its efforts to address hate speech and the sale or promotion of offensive products throughout its businesses.
 The report should be produced at reasonable cost, exclude proprietary information and discuss Amazon's process for developing policies to address hate speech and offensive products, including the experts and stakeholders with whom Amazon consulted, and the enforcement mechanisms it has put in place, or intends to put in place, to ensure hate speech and offensive products are effectively addressed.